 Our students have to study their lessons in order to catch up with their learning tasks and to learn concepts effectively.
 They can achieve much if they develop study habits.
 But not all prescribed study techniques work well for all students.
 It differs ultimately.

 It depends on the student’s routines and behavior.
-What works well in one may not with the others.
+What works well in one may not be with the others.
 Hence, as teachers, we just have to give our students amazing tips on how to best learn a concept and study their lessons.

 More likely, our students, especially those who are experiencing difficulty in the classroom, need techniques to improve their study habits.
 This comes after they are motivated to learn effectively.
 That is why student motivation is very important.